keithjohnson-berkeley/perception_on_the_web/README.md

 5. **Video categorization** presents movie clips (mpeg4 files) in a two alternative forced choice (2AFC) paradigm.
 Together with the helper scripts 'resize.py', 'make_cross_modal_mp4s', and ‘make_mp4s’ VCat.php can be used to implement the cross-modal priming paradigm by presenting a brief image timed to a sound file as a single downloaded movie, thus controlling the interstimulus interval between the audio and visual components of a cross-modal priming paradigm.
 Of course, the script can collect responses to movies of any type.

 6. **Word list recording** is used to collect audio recordings from the participant’s computer microphone.
 A list of words or sentences is presented visually one at a time, and the listener is requested to read the items aloud.
 The script records for about 2 seconds per word, and then proceeds on to the next word.
 Audio recordings are transmitted back to the experimenter’s server in a folder called "audio_recordings".

+7. **Consonant ID** presents audio files and offers four response buttons.
+This example illustrates the use of multiple response options (currently limited to four alternatives) and labels them with a unicode label (Devanagari in this case).

 ## Requirements